JiHong88/suneditor/README.md

                         ex) 'style|name'
 // Layout-------------------------------------------------------------------------------------------------------
 lang            : language object.   default : en {Object}
-mode            : The mode of the editor ('classic', 'inline', 'balloon'). default: 'classic' {String}
+mode            : The mode of the editor ('classic', 'inline', 'balloon', 'balloon-always'). default: 'classic' {String}
 toolbarWidth    : The width of the toolbar.
 Applies only when the editor mode is
                   'inline' or 'balloon' mode. default: 'auto' {Number|String}
 stickyToolbar   : Reference height value that should be changed to sticky toolbar mode.